-There are several internal analog signals derived from the operational amplifier output signal OPAO, AV{DD} , AV{DD} /2, V{VR} or V{VR} /2 which can be connected to the A/D converter as the analog input signal by configuring the SAINS2~SAINS0 bits.
-If the external channel input is selected to be converted, the SAINS2~SAINS0 bits should be set to "000", and the SACS3~SACS0 bits can determine which external channel is selected.
+There is an internal analog signals derived from the operational amplifier output signal OPAO which can be connected to the A/D converter as the analog input signal by configuring the SAINS2~SAINS0 bits.
+If the external channel input is selected to be converted, the SAINS2~SAINS0 bits should be set to "000" or "100~111" and the SACS3~SACS0 bits can determine which external channel is selected.
 If the internal analog signal is selected to be converted, the external channel signal input will automatically be switched off regardless of the SACS field value.
 It will prevent the external channel input from being connected together with the internal analog signal.